kortirso/open_street_map/README.md

 ```elixir
   OpenStreetMap.reverse(format: 'json', lat: '52.594417', lon: '39.493115', accept_language: 'en')
 ```
-    format - one of the [xml|json|jsonv2]
-    zoom - Level of detail required where 0 is country and 18 is house/building, one of the [0-18] addressdetails - Include a breakdown of the address into elements, one of the [0|1] lat - Latitude, required
+    lat - Latitude, required
     lon - Longitude, required
+    format - one of the [xml|json|jsonv2], default - xml
-    extratags - Include additional information in the result if available, one of the [0|1] namedetails - Include a list of alternative names in the results, one of the [0|1] accept_language - Preferred language order for showing search results, default - en email - If you are making large numbers of request please include a valid email address hostname - allow overwriting the host name for users who have their own Nominatim installation, default - https://nominatim.openstreetmap.org/
+    zoom - Level of detail required where 0 is country and 18 is house/building, one of the [0-18] addressdetails - Include a breakdown of the address into elements, one of the [0|1] extratags - Include additional information in the result if available, one of the [0|1] namedetails - Include a list of alternative names in the results, one of the [0|1] accept_language - Preferred language order for showing search results, default - en email - If you are making large numbers of request please include a valid email address hostname - allow overwriting the host name for users who have their own Nominatim installation, default - https://nominatim.openstreetmap.org/ user_agent - User-Agent identifying the application, default - hex/open_street_map/random

 #### Responces